-If you harbor dreams of traveling and camping in a photoshoot-worthy camper van, you’re not alone.
-Lots of people are inspired by the beautiful camper van conversions they see on social media.
-But if you’re looking to camp in your camper van, do you really need a kitchen table that converts into a bed and also a desk and also a fully-functioning shower?
+If you have dreams of traveling and camping in a photoshoot-worthy campervan, you’re not alone.
+Lots of people are inspired by the beautiful campervan conversions they see on social media.
+But do you really need your camper to look like something out of a catalogue?
+Or do you simply want to live and camp comfortably while traveling?

 But as this alternative lifestyle has turned into mainstream clickbait, the “minimalism” is sometimes overshadowed by expensive Sprinter van build-outs and elaborate rigs.

 Now, don’t get me wrong.
-I love a gorgeously curated interior, and if I was living in my van full-time, I would probably want some more amenities.
+I love a gorgeously curated interior.
+I bet you do, too.
 But the reality is I don’t have the budget or the time for all the bells and whistles.
 And when I’m sleeping at campgrounds, I really don’t need them.
 If you’re looking to turn your van into a camper van, you might not be interested in the fancy build-outs either.

-Whether you’re parking at campgrounds, city streets, or your best friend’s driveway, you don’t have to spend tens of thousands of dollars in converting a van into a camper van.
+Whether you’re parking at campgrounds or boondocking, you don’t have to spend tens of thousands of dollars in converting a van into a camper van.

 Let’s break down the things you do need in your simple camper van conversion…